 - The Power of Zero, by David McKnight

-- The Total Money Makeover: Classic Edition: A Proven Plan for Financial Fitness, by David Ramsey
+- The Total Money Makeover: Classic Edition: A Proven Plan for Financial Fitness, by Dave Ramsey

 4. Take care of your physical health.